Como Lombardy, Italy Travel Guide

 ATMs (Bancomat) are widely present in larger towns and are the easiest way to obtain cash.
 Inform your bank of your travel plans to avoid card suspension.
 Exchange offices are less common and typically offer less favorable rates.

 Major credit cards (Visa, Mastercard) are widely accepted in hotels, larger restaurants, and shops.
-Smaller businesses, especially in more rural areas, may prefer cash.
-Always have some euros for smaller purchases, taxis, or local markets.
+Smaller businesses, especially in less urban areas, may prefer cash.
+Always carry some euros for smaller purchases, taxis, or local markets.